zicht/zss/docs/layout/display.md

 ## Variables

-Since the display CSS properties have a fixed set of values, there is no variable to configure.
+Since `display` has a fixed set of values, there is no variable to configure.

 The display classes come with responsive equivalents.
 The exact breakpoints are defined in `$zss--breakpoints`.